section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/index.md

   - url: /engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/hero.png
     alt: Model monitoring using Deepchecks Hero Image
 ---
-Model monitoring is an important stage in machine learning that keeps track of a trained machine learning model to help developers detect any changes in the model that may negatively affect the business operation.
-A good machine learning team should continuously monitor the model to detect any changes in model performance.
+Model monitoring is a stage in machine learning that keeps track of a trained machine learning model to help developers detect any changes in the model that may negatively affect the business operation.
+A good machine learning team should continuously monitor the model to identify any changes in model performance.
 These are known as model drifts.
 <!--more-->
-Many businesses such as financial institutions depend on machine learning models for day-to-day operations.
+Many businesses depend on machine learning models for day-to-day operations.
 A company like PayPal uses machine learning models to detect fraudulent transactions.
-Model monitoring will keep track of the model to detect any changes in the fraud detection system.
-This will enable the developers to make changes in the model before there is a catastrophic impact.
+Model monitoring will keep track of the model to identify any changes in the fraud detection system.
+It will enable the developers to make changes in the model before a loss occurs.

 Changes in model performance are due to changes in the input data, model features, target labels, and independent variables.
-It may also be due to the depreciated libraries and dependencies that the model uses.
-This leads to poor model predictions and poor model generalization.
+It may also be due to the depreciated libraries and other dependencies that the model uses.
+It leads to poor model predictions and poor model generalization.

-[Deepechecks](https://deepchecks.com/) is a machine learning library that monitors a machine learning model to detect changes in model performance (model drifts.
-In this tutorial, we will build a customer classification model and then implement Deepchecks to detect any model drifts.
+[Deepechecks](https://deepchecks.com/) is a machine learning library that monitors a machine learning model to detect or identify changes in model performance.
+The changes are called model drifts.
+We will build a customer classification model and then implement Deepchecks to identify changes in the model.

 ### Table of contents
 - [Prerequisites](#prerequisites)